huggingface/blog/controlnet.md

 With ControlNet, sky is the limit 🌠

 In this blog post, we first introduce the [`StableDiffusionControlNetPipeline`](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/controlnet) and then show how it can suit various controlled outputs.
 Let’s get controlling!

 ## ControlNet: TL;DR

 ControlNet was introduced in [Adding Conditional Control to Text-to-Image Diffusion Models](https://arxiv.org/abs/2302.05543) by Lvmin Zhang and Maneesh Agrawala.
 It introduces a framework that allows for supporting various spatial contexts that can serve as additional conditionings to Diffusion models such as Stable Diffusion.
 It is comprised of the following steps:

-1. Cloning the pre-trained parameters of a Diffusion model such as Stable Diffusion (referred to as “trainable copy”) while also maintaining the pre-trained parameters separately (”locked copy”).
+1. Cloning the pre-trained parameters of a Diffusion model such as Stable Diffusion's latent UNet (referred to as “trainable copy”) while also maintaining the pre-trained parameters separately (”locked copy”).
 It is done so that the locked parameter copy can preserve the vast knowledge learned from a large dataset, whereas the trainable copy is employed to learn task-specific aspects.
 2. The trainable and locked copies of the parameters are connected via “zero convolution” layers which are optimized as a part of the ControlNet framework.
 This is a training trick to preserve the semantics already learned by frozen model as the new conditions are trained.

 Pictorially, it looks like so: